Logiqx/gps-wizard/docs/gpx/speed.md

 This means that although you can create a GPX 1.1 complaint file containing "speed" and "course" they will be ignored by most popular tools.

-I will suggest to Manfred (GPSResults) and Yann (GpsarPro) that they add support for GPX 1.1 files and version 2 of Garmin's [TrackPointExtension](https://www8.garmin.com/xmlschemas/TrackPointExtensionv2.xsd) schema.
+I will liaise with Manfred (GPSResults) and Yann (GpsarPro) regarding future support for GPX 1.1 files and version 2 of Garmin's [TrackPointExtension](https://www8.garmin.com/xmlschemas/TrackPointExtensionv2.xsd) schema.